 6.2.
 Library patrons have the right of equitable access to electronic information networks in support of the educational, research, and public service mission of the University, subject to the constraints of equipment availability.

 7. Library Patrons’ Responsibilities

 7.1.
-Library's electronic resources are distributed via the UIUC campus network.
+Library’s electronic resources are distributed via the U of I campus network.
 Therefore, all use of library-provided network connections falls under the campus-wide policy of computing, network access and use.
-The UIUC Library requires that library patrons using electronic information networks such as the Internet do so within the guidelines of acceptable and responsible use.
+The U of I Library requires that library patrons using electronic information networks such as the Internet do so within the guidelines of acceptable and responsible use.

 7.2.
 Acceptable and responsible use of Library computing and communications facilities and services requires that you: